 There is a huge array of different core shapes, and each has its own advantages and disadvantages.
-The two most common for commercial and DIY audio equipment are the E-I "shell" core and the toroidal core, but there are many others.
+The two most common for commercial and DIY audio equipment are the standard E-I core and the toroidal core, but there are many others.
 Occasionally you will see C-cores, double-C-cores and R-cores, but these are not as common as the two most popular types.

 Ferrites in particular are moulded, and therefore have many specialised shapes to suit various applications, as well as the more traditional shapes shown below.

 Toroidal cores are made from a continuous strip grain oriented silicon steel, and are bonded to prevent vibration and maximise the "packing density".
 It is important that there are no gaps between the individual layers, which will lower the performance of the core.
 The sharp corners are rounded off, and they are usually coated with a suitable insulating material to prevent the primary (which is always wound on first) from contacting the core itself.

 I don't propose to even attempt them all, but one iron core that warrants special mention is the 'C' core.
 These were once very popular, but have lost favour since suitable winding machines became available for toroids.
 They are still a very good core design, and are especially suited where an intrinsically safe transformer is required (i.e. where the primary and secondary windings are physically separated), and this technique also ensures that the inter-winding capacitance is minimal.
 C-cores are made by rolling a continuous strip into the desired shape, and after bonding, it is cut in half.
 To ensure the best possible magnetic coupling (i.e. no air gap), the cut ends are machined and polished as a pair - it is very important to ensure that the two are properly mated or unacceptable losses will occur.
 The core halves are commonly held together with steel banding, similar to that used for large transport boxes.

 Figure 13.1 - C-Core Transformer